Who Was Eugène François Vidocq?

-Vidocq's 18th century legacy still persists today.
-He was the inspiration for a variety of famous literary characters.
-Vidocq's expertise in French crime-fighting also served as the model for modern crime-fighting organizations such as the FBI and Scotland Yard.1
+Vidocq was the inspiration for a variety of famous literary characters.
+His expertise in French crime-fighting also served as the model for modern crime-fighting organizations such as the FBI and Scotland Yard.1

 History, however, has seemed to snub the criminal-turned-detective.
 Rarely is he mentioned these days.